emmillan42/Libft/README.md

 * Compiled using `-Wall -Wextra -Werror`.
 * Dynamic memory allocations are carefully managed to prevent memory leaks.
 * Implementations follow the 42 Norm coding standard.
-* Bonus linked-list functions use a generic `void *content` interface for maximum flexibility.
+* Linked-list functions use a generic `void *content` interface for maximum flexibility.

 ---